RaviTambade/SDM/pmp.md

 ### Management Activities

-- Project Planning
+- <b>Project Planning</b>
 	Project managers are responsible for planning. estimating and scheduling project development and assigning people to tasks.

-- Reporting & Controlling
+- <b>Reporting & Controlling</b>
 Project managers are usually responsible for reporting on the progress of a project to customers and to the managers of the company developing the software.

--  Risk Management
+- <b>Risk Management</b>
 Project managers assess the risks that may affect a project, monitor these risks and take action when problems arise

 ### Management Activities

-- People Management:
+- <b>People Management</b>:
 	Project managers have to choose people for their team and establish ways of working that leads to effective team performance
-- Project Planning:
+- <b>Project Planning</b>:
 	Project planning involves breaking down the work into parts and assign these to project team members, anticipate problems that might arise and prepare tentative solutions to those problems.
 	The project plan, which is created at the start of a project, is used to communicate how the work will be done to the project team and customers, and to help assess progress on the project.

-### Planning Stages
+### Project Planning Stages

-At the proposal stage, when you are bidding for a contract to develop or provide a software system.
+- At the proposal stage, when you are bidding for a contract to develop or provide a software system.
-During the project startup phase, when you have to plan who will work on the project, how the project will be broken down into increments, how resources will be allocated across your company, etc.
+- During the project startup phase, when you have to plan who will work on the project, how the project will be broken down into increments, how resources will be allocated across your company, etc.
-Periodically throughout the project, when you modify your plan in the light of experience gained and information from monitoring the progress of the work.
+- Periodically throughout the project, when you modify your plan in the light of experience gained and information from monitoring the progress of the work.

 ### Plan-Driven Development